-Shin splints are often felt as a deep, sharp pain along the shin bone (or tibia) and experienced early to midway through a training session.
+Shin splints are often felt as a deep, sharp pain along the inner shin bone (or tibia) and experienced early to midway through a training session.
 In chronic cases it can be experienced towards the end of the training session.

 Anterior Shin Splints

 Symptoms of shin splints can range from aches through to sharp pains felt along the inner shinbone during exercise.